Texas Moratorium Network

 Texas Moratorium Network (TMN) is a grassroots non-profit organization with the primary goal of mobilizing statewide support for a moratorium on executions in Texas.
 It has about 20,000 members, about 85 percent of whom reside in Texas.
+Founded in 2000, the network advocates for change with local governments and the Texas state legislature, and organizes community awareness events.

 History

 The Texas Moratorium Network was founded in 2000 by several people who had been involved in organizing a march held in Austin, Texas on October 15, 2000, to protest capital punishment in Texas under then-Governor George W. Bush.
-The march has since become an annual event regularly attended by anti death penalty activists from across Texas and other states, and Europe.
+The march has since become an annual event regularly attended by anti-death penalty activists from across Texas and other states, and Europe.
 The Network is funded by donations from individuals as well as grants from foundations, including multiple grants from both the Tides Foundation and Resist, Inc.

 In the 2001 session of the Texas Legislature, the Network advocated in favor of legislation that would have enacted a moratorium on executions.
 The moratorium legislation was favorably reported out of the Senate Committee on Criminal Justice and the House Committee on Criminal Jurisprudence.
 Randall Dale Adams and Kerry Max Cook, innocent men who had been exonerated after spending years on Texas Death Row, both testified in favor of the moratorium legislation.
 The committees also heard from Jeanette Popp, whose daughter was murdered in Austin in 1988.
 She testified that two innocent men, Christopher Ochoa and Richard Danziger, had been wrongfully convicted of her daughter's murder and had spent twelve years in prison before being exonerated and released.
 The real killer of her daughter, Achim Joseph Marino, was later convicted and sentenced to life in prison after Popp asked the district attorney not to seek the death penalty against him.
 Popp served as chairperson of the Network from 2001 to 2004, when she resigned for health reasons.
 In the 2001 session of the Texas Legislature, a bill reached the floor of the Texas House that, if passed, would have enacted a moratorium on executions.
 The bill received 53 votes in favor of a moratorium.